Big Sir (character): Powers and abilities

 Due to his size, Big Sir possesses physical power greater than that of a normal human being.
 He has an electronic flail that emits energy and enables him to fly via propulsion.

 In other media

 Big Sir appears in The Flash, portrayed by Bill Goldberg.
-This version is David P. Ratchett, an inmate of Iron Heights Penitentiary nicknamed "Big Sir" with normal intelligence and no powers who was indebted to Henry Allen before saving his son Barry from the other inmates.
+This version is David P. Ratchett, a human inmate of Iron Heights Penitentiary of normal intelligence who was indebted to Henry Allen before saving his son Barry from the other inmates.
 After discovering that Ratchett was framed by Sylbert Rundine, Barry works to free him before transporting him to Jiaju, China.